sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-debugging/cp-mobile-dev-kit-debugging.md

 ### Create and run MDK client

-1. Follow the [Build Your Mobile Development Kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial to create your branded MDK client and run it on a simulator or a device.
+1. Follow the [Build Your mobile development kit Client Using MDK SDK](https://developers.sap.com/tutorials/cp-mobile-dev-kit-build-client.html) tutorial to create your branded MDK client and run it on a simulator or a device.

 2. After successfully onboarding your mobile client, click **Now** to accept the app update.